Even in this industry of ours, it’s impossible to talk about 2020 without mentioning COVID-19.

 Here at Jenkins, we’ve long been fans of produce packaging.
 It’s kind of what we do!
 While retaining freshness has always been our focus, the COVID-19 pandemic has shown that adequate packaging offers a range of additional benefits for safety-conscious consumers.
 In our efforts to support environmental sustainability, our range has evolved in recent years to include eco-friendly options such as compostable and biodegradable solutions.

-With the same protective qualities as traditional packaging, our eco-friendly packaging and transition support has allowed growers in the fresh produce industry to meet the demands for pre-packaged produce while also keeping sustainability in mind.
+With the same protective qualities as traditional packaging, our eco friendly food packaging and transition support has allowed growers in the fresh produce industry to meet the demands for pre-packaged produce while also keeping sustainability in mind.

 With no end to the pandemic in sight, it’s clear we will have to continue to adapt to the many changes in consumer behaviour.
 The rise in demand for nutrient-rich food, the concerns for our safety, and the need to retain long-lasting freshness can all be met with protective fresh produce packaging.